Derek Campbell and Amanda Fay competed for the final time as part of the Wyoming program

 Cowboys Win First WAC Dual of the Season

-Yahya Radman is in his second season as diving coach at the University of Wyoming.
+Yahya Radman is in his third season as diving coach at the University of Wyoming.
 Radman brings collegiate experience and international experience to the UW coaching staff.

 In his first season at the helm of the diving program, Radman coached two All-Conference performers and sent four divers to the NCAA Zone "E" Diving Championships.
 Radman helped junior Amanda Fay earn All-Mountain West honors in the 3-meter springboard and platform event.
 On the men's side, junior Derek Campbell earned First Team All-Mountain Pacific Sports Federation accolades in the 1-meter and 3-meter springboard, as he also earned Second Team All-MPSF honors in the platform dive.